gregfagan/blog/xr-remote-display/README.md

 The SDP messages communicate media information, like what streams and codecs will be used.
 The ICE messages allow the peers to negotiate the lowest latency connection over the network.
-In our case both peers should be on the same local network, and latency will mostly not be an issue.
-You can read more about [WebRTC on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).
+In our case both peers should be on the same local network, and network latency will mostly not be an issue.
+You can read more about
+[WebRTC on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling).

 The first thing to do is create the `RTCPeerConnection` object and hook it up to